AI35/prof/README.md

 - Created for educational purposes.

 ## V2 What's New:
-- Api Added.
+- Add api.
-- User List (You can view other users information).
+- User List (You can view other user's information).
-- More profile informations has been added, such as an Avatar.
+- Add more profile informations like Avatar.

 ## Installation